mikefairbank/dlts_paper_code/README.md

 To see how to use these target-space layers, see the four example python scripts in this repository.

-However to understand these further, a key concept is that once a Target Space "layer" (e.g. TSDense) is constructed,  its call method inputs and outputs TWO tensors (unlike Keras.Layers.Dense which only inputs and outputs only ONE tensor).
+However, to understand these further, a key concept is that once a Target Space "layer" (e.g. *TSDense*) is constructed,  its *call* method inputs and outputs TWO tensors (unlike *keras.Layers.Dense* which only inputs and outputs ONE tensor).

-The first of these two tensors inputted by TSDense has the variable name target_input_matrix.
+The first of these two tensors inputted to *TSDense* has the variable name *target_input_matrix*.
 This corresponds to the data being propagated through the network corresponding to the fixed input matrix $\overline{X}$ (described in the paper on page 9 and section 3.1), shown in red in the diagram below.
-This quantity is used to convert the layer targets into ordinary weight matrices, and it needs propagating though the network, layer by layer: Hence the first output tensor from a layer TSDense needs passing as the first input tensor of the next layer.
+This quantity is used to convert the layer targets into ordinary weight matrices, and it needs propagating though the network, layer by layer: Hence the first output tensor from a *TSDense* layer needs passing as the first input tensor of the next layer.

-The second input matrix going into each TSLayer, originates as "x=inputs" and also propagates through the network (shown in blue in the diagram below).
-This represents the shuffled minibatch of data passing through the network.
-It is this output matrix from the neural network that we care about, and which would go into our training loss function.
+The second input matrix going into each *TSLayer*, originates as "x=inputs" and also propagates through the network (shown in blue in the diagram below).
+This represents the shuffled mini-batch of data passing through the network.
+It is this output matrix from the neural network that we care about (shown in blue in the diagram below), and which would go into our training loss function.

 ![TS-Model image](./tsmodel_3layers.png)